Skip to main content

 (e) Change of site owner, beneficial use site operator, or beneficial user.

-(2) If no changes have occurred at or near the authorized beneficial use site since the site was authorized, the permittee shall certify that no changes were made on the annual sludge report or other report specified by Ohio EPA.
+(2) If no changes have occurred at or near the authorized beneficial use site since the site was authorized, the permittee and, as applicable, the beneficial user shall certify that no changes were made by submitting the recertification form approved by the director with the annual sludge report or other report specified by Ohio EPA.

-(3) If any changes have occurred at or near the authorized beneficial use site since the site was authorized, the permittee shall comply with the applicable site restrictions in this chapter of the Administrative Code and report the changes on the annual sludge report or other report specified by Ohio EPA.
+(3) If any changes have occurred at or near the authorized beneficial use site since the site was authorized, the permittee and, as applicable, the beneficial user shall comply with the applicable site restrictions in this chapter of the Administrative Code and report the changes by submitting the recertification form approved by the director with the annual sludge report or other report specified by Ohio EPA.

 Supplemental Information